Dawso125/CMPS339-PROJECT/README.md

+DONT FORGET TO RUN THE BACKEND AND FRONT END OR IT NO WORK

 # CMPS339-PROJECT
 Amusement Parks Database
 Welcome to the Amusement Parks Database project!
 This repository contains a .NET application that demonstrates the functionality of a database management system for managing amusement park data.
 With this application, you can easily create, read, update, and delete records related to various amusement parks.